AD Groups with Membership Empty or Below Threshold rule

 Filter |

-To hide unwanted data based on criteria, not supported by Active Directory query, set the filtering conditions here.
+Set the filtering conditions to hide unwanted data based on criteria not supported in the Query criteria setting.
 Example: filter by the found object Distinguished Name.
-Tip: For optimal performance, use Query criteria above to filter objects whenever possible.
+TIP: For optimal performance, use the Query criteria setting above to filter objects whenever possible. |

 Sort by |